-Unless you arrive in Porto and someone is waiting for you at the airport or station with a sign that has your name on it, you’ll be interested to know how to get to the city center using public transport and how to move around.
+Unless you arrive in Porto and someone is waiting for you at the airport or station with a sign that has your name on it, you’ll be interested to know how to get from Porto airport to the city center using public transport and how to move around.
 Here’s all you need to know about the metro lines, city map, stations, and tickets machines:

 HOW TO GET FROM PORTO AIRPORT TO CITY CENTER